 Adhesions can also affect regular digestion by attaching to the outside or inside of the intestine wall.
-As adhesions bonds grow, they restrict the regular function of digestion, and can often lead to a partial bowel obstruction.
+As adhesion bonds grow, they restrict the regular function of digestion, and can often lead to a partial bowel obstruction.

 Treatment for Adhesions

-Often times, pain killers or infertility drugs are offered as a treatment for those who suffer from post-surgical adhesions.
+Oftentimes, painkillers or infertility drugs are offered as a treatment for those who suffer from post-surgical adhesions.
 Unfortunately, drugs merely mask the true problem of adhesions and offer no long-term solutions.
 The next step in treatment is to undergo surgery to cut or burn adhesion bonds throughout the pelvis.
 However, the trauma of an additional surgery causes additional adhesions to form, which can create an endless cycle of adhesions and surgery.

-A manual physical therapy, called the Wurn Technique, has shown excellent results in decreasing pain and increasing function related to adhesions.
+A manual physical therapy called the Wurn Technique has shown excellent results in decreasing pain and increasing function related to adhesions.
 This therapy feels much like a deep pelvic massage as therapists use their hands to break down the bonds of adhesions throughout the pelvis.
 This therapy has been endorsed by physicians from Harvard, Northwestern, and Columbia as an alternative treatment to surgery.
-Click here to learn more about this treatment for post C-section adhesions.
+Click here to learn more about this treatment for post-C-section adhesions.

-“What a much-needed, useful and safe way to deal with the common, yet mystifying problem of adhesions.
-You have perfected a technique to treat adhesions, with years of experience, scientific backup and case studies to prove it.”
+“What a much-needed, useful, and safe way to deal with the common, yet mystifying problem of adhesions.
+You have perfected a technique to treat adhesions, with years of experience, scientific backup, and case studies to prove it.”